cedricblondeau/world-cup-2018-cli-dashboard/README.md

 - Use ⬅️  and ➡️  keys to navigate through different different matches.
 - Set `WITH_EMOJIS` to 1 to enable emojis.
-- Set `POST_NOTIFICATIONS` to enable OS notifications when receiving new math events such as goals, cards or substitutions (does not work in Docker).
+- Set `POST_NOTIFICATIONS` to enable OS notifications when receiving new match events such as goals, cards or substitutions (won't work in Docker).

 ## How does it work?